nowte/portX/README.md

 8 8888          ` 8888     ,88'   8 8888   `8b.
 8 8888        .8'    `8.`8888.
 8 8888             `8888888P'     8 8888     `88.
 8 8888       .8'      `8.`8888.
 ```

+**PortX** is a Batch-based terminal interface that dynamically executes Python `(.py)` scripts to process and manage commands.
+It also features a PowerShell-integrated logging system that provides structured, colorized output for better readability and debugging.
+This architecture ensures high performance even on low-end systems and offers a modular, easily extensible design.

 *Empowering Seamless Network Control and Insight*

 ![last commit](https://img.shields.io/badge/last%20commit-today-blue)